qbroker/nwSaver/README.md

 * If you edit package.json make sure to be accurate, any typo causes a failure during startup

 ## Roadmap
-* Switch to a frameless window, all chrome is set in TWc
 * Publish TWcHive, so you can start multiple TWc's from one TWc

 Have a nice day, Okido